r57zone/The-rover-East-M1/README.md

 <h2>EN: The rover East M1</h2>

 The task of the rover landed on an unknown planet, with unknown climate.
 Explore the planet with satellites fails.
-Landing place is also not known, probably water.
+Landing place is also not known, probably no solid surface.

 <b>The main mission</b>